cecton/blog/content/posts/rust-and-arduino-part3.md

 ### Make a raw format

-Since we only need black or white pixels we could encode every pixel as bit.
+Since we only need black or white pixels we could encode every pixel as a bit.
 With this technique we can encode 8 pixels per byte.
 The tool [ImageMagick](https://imagemagick.org/index.php) can help us convert those
 images: